Pontoon Tiny House: Considerations Before Building or Buying

 Your costs will be determined by many factors, like size and investment.
 If you're unsure who to contact for insurance quotes, check with the United Marine Underwriters for advice.

 Additional Building Costs

-Then you’ll need to purchase appliances, such as sinks, a shower and a toilet.
+You'll then need to purchase appliances such as sinks, a shower and a toilet.